ksanta/appmon/usage.md

 * What does the grade of service look like over time of day for a transaction type?
   * Function takes file, transaction type, GoS percentage
 * Can we generate the histogram graphs for particular times in the day?
+* Can we compare transaction arrival rates per transaction type?